-- Electronics and electrical devices, such as computers, laptops, phones, televisions, and household appliances, plus wires and cables.
+- Electronics and electrical devices such as computers, phones, televisions, and household appliances.

-- Building and construction materials, including electrical wires and cables, and insulation materials, such as polystyrene and polyurethane insulation foams.
+- Building and construction materials such as coatings for electrical wires and cables, polystyrene foams, and polyurethane insulation such as spray foams.

 How are people exposed to flame retardants?

-- These chemicals can get into the air, water, and soil during manufacture.
+- Chemicals seep into the air, water, and soil during manufacturing or application.

 What are some of the potential health effects associated with flame retardants?

-Although flame retardants can offer benefits when they are added to some products, a growing body of evidence shows that many of these chemicals are associated with adverse health effects in animals and humans.
-These include:
+Learning how these chemicals, and in what amounts, may cause human health effects is an area of active research.
+Although flame retardants can offer benefits when added to certain products, increasing scientific evidence shows that many of these chemicals may harm animals and humans.

 Who is most vulnerable?